-Disney recently announced a complete transformation of the Epcot entrance plaza which will be getting much greener, and it looks like the whole “spine” from the entrance through Innoventions is getter overhauled with attractions closing down in that area.
+Disney has already started construction on the transformation of the Epcot entrance plaza which will be getting much greener, and it looks like the whole “spine” from the entrance through Innoventions is getter overhauled with attractions closing down in that area.

 Here are all of the construction projects currently going on in Epcot: